jpknwls/SmartFocusProduction/DEVELOPMENT.rst

 If you have changed Django settings template ``django_settings.py.j2``, you need to pass ``--tags django-settings`` to Ansible.

-Multiple tags can be combined, see Ansible docs for details.
+Multiple tags can be supplied.